 - Charter receives a forms rebate of $200 if they turn in completed packet at the annual summer Advance, and $100 if they turn it in before the October Delegate Assembly.
 Special exceptions require Executive Board action.
 (Past President, Treasurer)

 - Region 14 believes in encouraging participation in ACSA professional development activities.
-While ACSA provides a variety of options, professional development scholarships (PDS) are only provided for academies or summer residential institutes.
+While ACSA provides a variety of options, professional development scholarships (PDS) are only provided for academies, summer residential institutes, or approved Charter Professional Development activity.

-- Applicants for professional development scholarships must be current ACSA members.
-(VP Membership, Professional Development Chair)
+- Applicants for Professional Development Scholarships (PDS) must be current ACSA members. (verified by VP Membership, Professional Development Chair)

 - An ACSA member who applies for a PDS may only apply for one event per year.
 Priority will be given to new applicants over past recipients.

-- Additionally, Charter requests for professional development activities may receive a maximum Region contribution of $500 toward a speaker and/or reasonable meals.
-The maximum amount to be spent toward these Charter activities is $2,000.
-The request must be made to the Region Professional Development Chair in advance of the event.
-And, the Charter must invite other Charters to the activity.
-(Professional Development Chair)
+- Charter requests for Professional Development Scholarships may receive up to $500 toward a speaker and/or reasonable meals.
+The maximum amount to be spent by the Region toward these Charter PDS is $2,000 annually.
+The PDS request must be made to the Region Professional Development Chair in advance of the event.
+The Charter must invite other Charters to the activity to qualify for a Charter PDS. (verified by Professional Development Chair)

 SUPPORT FOR STUDENT-FOCUSED CHARTER EVENTS